 - First release: 1973

-White or monochrome leather plus rather discreetly dyed accents and a clean design basically exclude nothing at all.
-So you can combine the Nike Blazer with skinny jeans, chinos and shorts.
-The Nike Blazer also goes with a long skirt.
-On top you wear hoodie or crewneck, leave the t-shirt alone and maybe throw a relaxed shirt over it.
-Also with the oversized, jeans or leather jacket the sneaker harmonizes perfectly.
+White or monochrome leather plus subtly coloured accents and a clean design are basically not mutually exclusive.
+So you can combine the Nike blazer with skinny or relaxed jeans, with chinos or shorts.
+The Nike blazer also goes well with a long skirt.
+On top you wear a hoodie or crewneck, leave the T-shirt alone and maybe throw a relaxed shirt over it.
+The sneaker also goes well with an oversized, jeans or leather jacket.

-Keller x offers you the clean Blazer '77 in white with black, yellow or red Swosh.
-The south and low-cut version.
-Or the conventionally different Rebel for ladies.
-Nike Sportswear gives you choice - Keller x offers a wide range of Nike Blazers.
-Choose your favorite model in our online Nike Blazer Shop and order it directly to your home - often at particularly attractive prices in the Nike Blazer Sale.
+Keller x offers you the clean Blazer 77 in white with black, yellow or red swosh.
+The suede and low-cut version.
+Or the Rebel for women, which deviates from convention.
+Nike gives you choice - Keller x a comprehensive Nike Blazer range.
+You can choose your favourite model online in our Blazer Store and then order it directly to your home - often at particularly attractive prices in the Nike Blazer Sale.